 - Using a toothpick or knife, swirl the two batters together.
 Do not over swirl, just enough to see the swirl lines.

-- ***If you test with a toothpick be sure and test the pumpkin batter not the cheesecake.
+- Bake for 18-22 minutes.Test with a toothpick to be sure.
+Make sure you are testing the pumpkin batter not the cheesecake.
 The cheesecake will naturally be soft and "wet".
-A toothpick inserted into the pumpkin muffin should come out clean***
+A toothpick inserted into the pumpkin muffin should come out clean.

 - Let cool in the muffin pan for about 10-15 minutes and then remove to wire rack to cool completely.